-Each agent instance has a numbered directory, starting with Agent_001 for the first instance.
-The following directories are created under /path/to/java_agents/agent_type/Agent_n :
+Each agent instance has a numbered directory, starting with Agent\001 for the first instance.
+The following directories are created under /path/to/java\agents/agent\type/Agent\n :

-- config : For information, refer to Configuration files. - logs : During agent startup, the location of the logs is based on the container which is being used.
+- config: Learn more from Agent configuration. - logs : During agent startup, the location of the logs is based on the container which is being used.
 For example, bootstrap logs for Tomcat agents are written to catalina.out .
 The following log directories are created: - logs/audit/: Operational audit log directory, used only if remote logging to AM is disabled. - logs/debug/ : The directory where the agent writes debug log files after startup. - pdp : The directory to store POST data.
 The directory is created on installation, but used only when Enable POST Data Preservation and POST Data Preservation in Files or Cache are true.